cecililu/Naxatask/README.md

 You can build the repository according to your needs.

-If yours is a gis project, that needs geoserver, gdal etc.
+If yours is a gis project, that needs playing with large gis data or uses libraries like geoserver, gcc.

 ```sh
 $ cp apt_requirements_gis.txt apt_requirements.txt
 $ cp requirements_gis.txt requirements.txt
 ```

-If yours is a non-gis project. i.e. Does not require geoserver, gdal etc.
+If yours is a non-gis project. i.e. Does not have whole lot of gis data, or does not use libraries like geoserver, gcc etc.
 Even if you need simple gis db fields like PointField from django.contrib.gis.db, you can build this version.
+This version also includes GDAL.

 ```sh
 $ cp apt_requirements_nongis.txt apt_requirements.txt